-CANNED or FROZEN ENTREES/FOOD - COMMERCIAL (BEEF STEW, CHICKEN NUGGETS, FISH STICKS, PIZZAS, POT PIES, RAVIOLI)
+CANNED or FROZEN ENTREES/FOOD - COMMERCIAL (BEEF STEW, CHICKEN NUGGETS, FISH STICKS, PIZZAS, POT PIES, RAVIOLI, LASAGNA, ETC.)

-- Maybe May be counted if the product is
+- Perhaps May be counted if the product is

 - 1) CN Labeled or

 - 2) a product analysis sheet is on file.

 - 3) If neither of these are available, serve only as an additional food.
+No part may be credited towards the meal pattern.